divonlan/genozip/docs/dvcf-limitations.rst

     |
     | c.
 Complex re-arrangement variants (as defined in section 5.4 of the `VCF specification <https://samtools.github.io/hts-specs/VCFv4.3.pdf>`_).
     |
     | d.
-Variants with a symbolic ALT allele (eg <DEL>) where the Luft reference and Primary reference differ and/or there is a strand reversal
+Variants with a symbolic ALT allele (eg <DEL>) where the Luft reference and Primary reference differ and/or there is a strand reversal.
     |
     | e.
 An indel variant that is not left-anchored (example: in "A ACCT", 'A' is the *anchor base* and it appears on the left, hence the variant is left-anchored, while "G CTTG" is not left-anchored).
     |